 - Health Clearance

-We ask all of our applicants to complete a background check and child-protection training through Verified Volunteers.
+We ask all of our applicants to complete a criminal background check and child-protection training through Adventist Screening Verification.
 The steps are outlined below:

 - Create a username and password, then enter information.
 Use full legal name.